rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 ><CITE>ValerI Andreae DesselI I.C.
 Bibliotheca Belgica</CITE>

-If the letter occurs within the first five words of the title proper (the first six words if the title begins with an article), record a variant title for the form of title with the final capital I converted to ii (see [Variant title 1.6](/DCRMR/title/Variant-title "Variant title")).
+<a name="0.5.11.2">0.5.11.2</a> If the letter occurs within the first five words of the title proper (the first six words if the title begins with an article), record a [variant title](/DCRMR/title/Variant-title) for the form of title with the final capital I converted to ii (see [1.6.X.X](/DCRMR/title/Variant-title/#1.6.X.X)).

-### 0.5.2.5 Chronograms
+### 0.5.12 Chronograms

-<a name="0.5.2.5">0.5.2.5</a> Capital letters occurring apparently at random or in a particular sequence may represent a chronogram.
+<a name="0.5.12.1">0.5.12.1</a> Capital letters occurring apparently at random or in a particular sequence may represent a chronogram.
 Where there is good reason to assume that a chronogram is being used, do not convert letters considered part of the chronogram from uppercase to lowercase, or from lowercase to uppercase.

 >Example:
 ><CITE>Ipso anno tertIo saeCVLarI typographIae DIVIno aVXILIo a gerManIs InVentae</CITE>

 For guidance on recording the chronogram as a date element, see the instructions for specific types of dates as follows:
-* **ALT note: TBD For date of production, see X.X.X.X**
 * For [date of publication](/DCRMR/ppdm/Date-of-publication/ "date of publication"), see [4.205.4.2](/DCRMR/ppdm/Date-of-publication/#4.205.4.2 "4.205.4.2")
 * For [date of distribution](/DCRMR/ppdm/Date-of-distribution/ "date of distribution"), see [4.215.4.2](/DCRMR/ppdm/Date-of-distribution/#4.215.4.2 "date of distribution")
 * For [date of manufacture](/DCRMR/ppdm/Date-of-manufacture/ "date of manufacture"), see [4.225.5.2](/DCRMR/ppdm/Date-of-manufacture/#4.225.5.2 "date of manufacture")
+* [Date of production]

-## 0.5.3 Punctuation
+## 0.5.13-24 Punctuation

-### 0.5.3.1 General rule
+### 0.5.13 Punctuation: general rule

-<a name="0.5.3.1">0.5.3.1</a> Use modern punctuation conventions instead of transcribing punctuation as it appears on the source.
+<a name="0.5.13.1">0.5.13.1</a> Use modern punctuation conventions instead of transcribing punctuation as it appears on the source.

 >Example:
 ><CITE>Perdito & Perdita, or, The man & woman of the people</CITE>